-In a first step of the minimum wage analysis, I show that sectoral minimum wage are binding -- both in West and East Germany.
-The bite becomes larger in more concentrated labor markets, thus corroborating the proposition from monopsony theory and the present evidence that firms in highly concentrated markets exploit their workers.
-In line with perfect competition, higher sectoral minimum wages harm employment in slightly concentrated markets.
-Crucially, however, the disemployment effect gradually disappears for increasing labor market concentration such that highly concentrated markets feature job growth, as put forward by the monopsony argument.
-However, when the level of the sectoral minimum wage draws nearer to firms' median wages, the positive employment effects in highly concentrated labor markets quickly disappear.
-All in all, the regression results corroborate the theoretical paradigms of both perfect competition and monopsony.
-But, neither model alone suffices to reflect the observed effect heterogeneity.
-Instead, the estimated pattern of elasticities advocates a more nuanced view, namely that the minimum wage effects on earnings and employment systematically differ depending on the underlying market structure.
+My core analysis aims to inject more empirical substance into the minimum wage debate.
+I show that sectoral minimum wages effectively raised the pay of the workforce.
+Importantly, the bite turns out larger in more concentrated labor markets, corroborating the evidence on monopsonistic conduct in absence of a wage floor.
+Given this bite, I systematically document the validity of the monopsony argument.
+The introduction or increase of sectoral minimum wages generally harms employment in slightly concentrated or more competitive labor markets.
+Crucially, however, these disemployment effect gradually disappear for increasing labor market concentration and, in highly concentrated or more monopsonistic markets, the average employment effect turns out even positive.
+Nevertheless, when the minimum wage approaches firms' median wage in these low-wage sectors, the positive employment effects in highly concentrated labor markets quickly disappears.
+All in all, the estimated effect pattern advocates a nuanced view, namely that the minimum wage effects on wages and employment systematically differ by the underlying market form.